 Sometimes, women want to remove their breast implants because they are dissatisfied with their appearance.
 This may be related to the way the implants look on the body as the body ages.
 However, an unexpected pregnancy followed by nursing can also change the appearance of the implants by damaging the surrounding breast tissue.

 If you feel self-conscious about the way your breast implants look on your body now may be the right time for a change.
 Come in for an initial consultation with Dr. Nir and he will help you determine if the right course of action for you is a breast lift, alternative breast augmentation, a combination of aesthetic procedures, or only the removal of the breast implants.

 Sometimes, breast implants cause pain or discomfort.
 Whether the implants chosen by your plastic surgeon were too large for your body or an unforeseen amount of capsular contracture built up, there is no need to live with breast pain after augmentation.
 Similarly, there is no need to live with neck, shoulder, or back pain caused by breast implants that are too large.

 Depending on the cause and severity of your pain or discomfort, you and Dr. Nir may decide that a smaller breast implant is right for you.
 Alternatively, the two of you may decide that breast augmentation via fat transfer is a better way for you to enhance your aesthetic.

-Learn More About Breast Implant Removal Today
+Learn More About Breast Implant Surgery Today

-Whether you have a medical or aesthetic reason for wanting to remove your breast implants, or you can’t articulate a reason at all, breast explant surgery is quick, convenient, and not painful at all.
+Whether you have a medical or aesthetic reason for wanting to remove your breast implants, or you can’t articulate a reason at all, after breast explant surgery is quick, convenient, and not painful at all.
 Dr. Nir administers a safe, powerful anesthetic before every procedure to ensure comfort both during and after the procedure.